 - Pace yourself.
 Start swimming slowly.
 Your body needs a few hundred metres to adjust to the water temperature and for the muscles to “warm up”.
 Once you feel comfortable in the water, you can start picking up the speed to a moderate, sustainable pace, making sure to leave enough energy for the journey ahead.

 - Link up with your support boat that will be staying next to you throughout the swim.
 If you breathe to one side only, position yourself so that you breathe towards the boat.
 Allow the boat to guide you, as they will have GPS to keep you on the straightest possible path.

-- Make sure that you’ve arranged the timing of your feeds with your support crew.
-We recommend stopping for your first feed after 60 minutes, then every 30 minutes after that until the swim finish.
+- Make sure that you’ve arranged the timing and logistics of your feeds with your support crew.
+We recommend stopping for a quick feed break every 30 minutes throughout the swim.

 Robben Island Swim Guide – Chapter 4

 - Dry yourself and change out of your wet costume as soon as possible – the after drop is on its way!
 Layer up with warm clothes and make sure you’re out of the way of any cold draughts.

 - Ask support crew to have warming aids ready for you (blankets, beanies, warm drink etc.) and to help you change and rewarm if necessary.

 - Eating a carbohydrate/protein based meal soon after your swim will help with recovery.

 - Celebrate your victory – you have completed your Robben Island Crossing!